Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Introduction

+The previously mentioned auction algorithms operate with two prices for each good $j$, a lower price $p_j$ and a higher price $(1+\epsilon)p_j$.
+This technique was used for linear~\cite{GargK06}, for separable~\cite{garg2006price}, and for uniformly separable utilities~\cite{garg2004auction}.
+However, this simple approach does not seem to be applicable for the general WGS case, and we need to use a more fine-grained pricing approach.
+In our algorithm, each agent maintains individual prices for each good $j$ in the range $[p_j,(1+\epsilon)p_j]$ for the `market price' $p_j$.
+The main invariant in our algorithm is that each agent maintains a subset of an optimal bundle with respect to these individual prices.

+Each agent updates their individual prices using a subroutine called \pFindNewPrices{}.
+The general algorithm in Section~\ref{section:exchange} relies on this subroutine and its running time for finding an $\varepsilon$-approximate equilibrium is $O\left(\frac{nmT_F}{\epsilon^2}\cdot \log \left(\frac{p_{\max}}{p_{\min}}\right)\right)$, where $T_F$ denotes a running time bound on \pFindNewPrices{} and $p_{\max}$ and $p_{\min}$ are lower and upper bounds on the prices in an approximate equilibrium (Theorem~\ref{thm:running-oracle}).

+\paragraph{Demand systems} Our algorithm uses only local coordination between agents.
+However, agents should update their individual prices according to certain requirements.
+These are captured by \pFindNewPrices{}; implementing this subroutine depends on the particular demand system.

-Let us also comment on the oracle model we use.
-Typically, (continuous) WGS utilities in the literature are given in an explicit form such as CES or Cobb-Douglas utilities.
-This is in contrast with the discrete WGS setting, where the common model is via a value or demand oracle \cite{Leme2017}, since direct preference elicitation, that is, the explicit description of the valuation function would be exponential.
-The class of continuous WGS functions also appears to be very rich and expressive, and hence an oracle approach seems more appropriate to devise algorithms for this class.
-In our model, the agent preferences are represented via a \emph{demand oracle} (Definition~\ref{def:demand-oracle}).
+First, one needs to clarify how the preferences are represented in the model.
+WGS utilities in the literature are usually given in an explicit form such as CES (constant elasticity of substitution) or Cobb-Douglas utilities, see Section~\ref{sec:examples}.
+This is in contrast with the setting of markets with indivisible goods, where the common model is via a value or demand oracle \cite{Leme2017}, since direct preference elicitation, that is, the explicit description of the valuation function would be exponential.
+The class of continuous WGS functions also appears to be very rich, and hence an oracle approach seems more appropriate to devise algorithms for this class.

+We model the agent preferences by \emph{demand oracles} (Definition~\ref{def:demand-oracle}).
+A demand oracle may be implemented by solving a utility maximizing convex problem, but may be of a different form.
+We discuss this in Section~\ref{sec:examples}, also exhibiting a class of WGS demand systems where our model is applicable, but do not appear to have a simple closed form representation.

-The auction algorithm relies on the more powerful \pFindNewPrices{} subroutine, which can be seen as a strengthening of the demand oracle, incorporating a mechanism for price increments.
-There are various ways to implement such a subroutine: in Section~\ref{section:newPrices} we use a simple iterative application of the demand oracle for the case of bounded price elasticities; in Section~\ref{section:gale} we use a convex programming approach for Gale demand systems; and in Section~\ref{section:basplcEquilibrium} we devise a combinatorial algorithm for budget-additive SPLC utilities.
+A natural parametrization of WGS demand systems is by \emph{price elasticity} (Definition~\ref{def:flexible}) that bounds the change in the demands as a function of the price changes.
+In Section~\ref{section:newPrices-bounded}, we implement \pFindNewPrices{} by a simple iterative application of the demand oracle for the case of bounded price elasticities.